Da’at Tevunot 2:8 (# 82 – 84)

-The world is so stu nningly awash in G-dly light and so marvelously complex that it’s hard for mortal souls to capture all the wisdom and content here succinctly.
-King David could only say as he addressed G-d: “You have done great things — You, O L-rd my G-d!
-Your wonders and Your thoughts are … too many to tell”, for example (Psalms 40:6); “How great are Your works, O L-rd!
+Ramchal makes the point that the world is so stunningly awash in systems and processes that it’s hard for us mortal souls to capture it all.
+Didn’t the psalmist say, “You have done great things — You, O L-rd my G-d!
+Your wonders and Your thoughts are … too numerous to tell of” (Psalms 40:6); “How great are Your works, O L-rd!
 Your thoughts (alone) are very deep” (Ibid.
-92:6), he said at another point; and then he’d said, “How great are Your works, O L-rd!
+92:6), and, “How great are Your works, O L-rd!
 You have fashioned them all with wisdom; the (whole) world is full of Your possessions!”
 (Ibid.
 104:24).
-Imagine, then, the celestial worlds that the soul and the angels inhabit!

-Ramchal himself favored short, over-arching statements to close depictions of details.
-See his introduction to Derech Hashem and his letter 39 in the Yarim Moshe edition of Ramchal’s letters (as quoted in p.
-239 of R’ Friedlander’s edition of Da’at Tevunot).
+2 Ramchal always favored short, over-arching statements to close depictions of details.
+See his introduction to Derech Hashem and his letter 39 in the Yarim Moshe edition.